← Back to research

 Financial HealthStrong — Microsoft-backed

-Market PositionTransitioning — Moving to Microsoft Agent Framework
+Market PositionSuperseded — Microsoft Agent Framework 1.0 GA since April 2026

-Long-term OutlookEvolving — Future is Microsoft Agent Framework
+Long-term OutlookSunset — Future is Microsoft Agent Framework

 Bottom Line

-AutoGen is a foundational framework that defined modern multi-agent orchestration patterns.
-Its merger into Microsoft Agent Framework represents maturation rather than abandonment — the innovations live on in a more enterprise-ready package.
+AutoGen is a foundational framework that defined modern multi-agent orchestration patterns — and as of 2026 it is officially in maintenance mode, community-managed, with Microsoft Agent Framework 1.0 GA as its designated successor.
+The merger represents maturation rather than abandonment — the innovations live on in a more enterprise-ready package — but new investment in AutoGen itself has ended.

 Research by Ry Walker Research • methodology